Cameron-Kurth/motley_hue/README.md

 * Triadic - Three colors that are evenly spaced on the color wheel
 * Tetradic - Four colors that are evenly spaced on the color wheel
 * Even - An arbitrary number of colors that are evenly spaced on the color wheel
+* Contrast - An arbitrary number of colors that are distributed around the color wheel for maximum sequential differentiation

 ## Installation